Plumillon/ChipView/README.md

 chipView.setChipBackgroundColorSelectedRes(R.color.green);
 ```

-Or remove the background completely with `setHasDefaultBackground`
+Or remove the background completely with `setHasBackground`

 #### Changing the Chip spacing, line spacing and Chip padding
 * You can control the space between `Chip` with `setChipSpacing` (default is 4dp)